Procurement Card User Manual

 Conflict of Interest

 Consider whether the supplier has a personal or familial relationship with an RIT employee, which may compromise the competitive process.
 If a potential conflict exists, identify the employee and relationship, and report it to Procurement Services for resolution.
-See Procurement Services Manual, Section 3.2.
+Refer to Section 3.2 of the Procurement Services Manual.

 Cardholder Separation or Reassignment